GSC23-HeadHome/HeadHome-App/README.md

 |<img height="400" src="./assets/elderly page - navigation idle.png">|<img height="400" src="./assets/caregiver - patient info.png">|<img height="400" src="./assets/volunteer.png">|

 </div>
 The <b>HeadHome application</b> present users with a simplified and streamlined interface that highlights only the most relevant information for each user.
-The application's user interface and functionality will also be tailored to each user type (Dementia Paitent, Caregivers and Volunteers).
+The application's user interface and functionality will also be tailored to each user type (Dementia Patient, Caregivers and Volunteers).
 <br>
 <h2>👨🏻‍💻 Technology Stack</h2>
 <br />